AdaptivMCP/AdaptivMCP/docs/adaptiv_mcp_happy_paths.md

 This document provides practical, high-confidence “happy path” workflows for using Adaptiv MCP with ChatGPT.

-> **Goal:** copy/paste-ready usage patterns that reliably work when your GitHub/Render tokens and workspace mirror are configured.

 ## 0) First-run sanity checks

 ### Happy path: Verify environment and tool availability